What Happens if My Spouse Hid Assets in our Divorce?

 When one spouse fails to disclose assets at the time of the divorce, the other spouse has what we call a “fraudulent concealment” claim.
 Unlike when a former spouse hides income and you can go to court to have child support or alimony awards increased, it’s more complicated when a spouse hides assets.
 In Connecticut, the procedure to try to redistribute assets takes longer, and the court’s burden of proof is harder to meet.

 Opening the Judgment to Address Hidden Assets During the Divorce

 The first step when bringing a fraudulent concealment claim is to request the court “reopen” the divorce judgment via a “Motion to Open or Set Aside Judgment.”
-If a final judgment is reopened, the Court is able to revisit property division.
+If it reopens a final judgment, the Court is able to revisit property division.

 What About How Hidden Assets Impact Alimony and Child Support?

 A Motion to Open can also address alimony and child support but is limited to fraud that is alleged to have occurred prior to the final judgment.
 When a former spouse hides income after the final judgment (or “Post Judgment”), you can go to court to modify alimony or child support.